sevmorris/prep-zoom-files-for-edit/README.md

 ***Prep Zoom files for Logic***

 - Create a working dir for the project with a title in the standard format
-- Copy the raw audio files from the Zoom dir(s) to the working dir
+- Copy raw Zoom audio files to the working dir
-- Open Zoom files in iZotope RX9
+- Open files in iZotope RX9
   - Resample @ 44.1kHz
   - Save as 24bit wav

-***Prep wavs for Descript***
+***Pre-process wavs in Logic***
 - Create a Logic project with the same title as working dir
-- Import the wavs into the project
+- Import wavs into the project
     - Files from more than one source will need to be synced manually in Logic
-- Create a subdir in working dir named "exports"
+- Create a working dir subdir named "exports"
-- Export files with _ss appended to file name to "exports" dir
+- Export files to "exports" dir

 ***Process files in Descript***